NexGen-3D-Printing/MKS-PI-SKIPR-Clean-Klipper-Install/README.md

 Once they are all removed, then exit

-Type the following
+Type the following:

 cd ~

 ls -a

-That will show you a list of files and folders under the user folder, so much crap installed that shouldnt really be there.
+That will show you a list of files and folders under the user folder, so much crap installed that shouldnt really be there, not needed, but its nice to see what crap Makerbase left on the image.

 Anyway, deleate everything to do with Klipper: